luluzhou1/alinush.github.io/_includes/refs.md

 [^CCNplus23e]: **vetKeys: How a Blockchain Can Keep Many Secrets**, by Andrea Cerulli and Aisling Connolly and Gregory Neven and Franz-Stefan Preiss and Victor Shoup, *in Cryptology ePrint Archive, Paper 2023/616*, 2023, [[URL]](https://eprint.iacr.org/2023/616)

 [^CCS08]: **Efficient Protocols for Set Membership and Range Proofs**, by Camenisch, Jan and Chaabouni, Rafik and shelat, abhi, *in Advances in Cryptology - ASIACRYPT 2008*, 2008

+[^CCW18]: **On cycles of pairing-friendly elliptic curves**, by Alessandro Chiesa and Lynn Chua and Matthew Weidner, 2018

 [^CD17]: **SCRAPE: Scalable Randomness Attested by Public Entities**, by Cascudo, Ignacio and David, Bernardo, *in Applied Cryptography and Network Security*, 2017